 Marker Placement for Identification in Lateral Finger X-ray

-Markers are key in medical imaging, helping to identify and orient anatomical structures in X-ray images.
-For a lateral finger X-ray, they indicate the side of the body, the specific finger, and the image orientation.
-Here are some tips for marker placement:
+The proper placement of markers is essential in medical imaging to provide accurate identification and orientation of anatomical structures on X-ray images.
+In a lateral finger X-ray, markers are used to indicate the side of the body, specific digits, and the orientation of the image.
+Here are the key steps for marker placement during a lateral finger X-ray:

 - Side Marking: Begin by identifying the side of the finger being imaged.
 Typically, a small, lead-free marker with the letter “L” or “R” is used to indicate the left or right side.
 Place this marker on the side of the finger to provide clear laterality information.